adevinta/lava-docs/src/README.md

 <p align="center"><img width="128" alt="Lava logo" src="https://github.com/adevinta/lava-resources/releases/download/logo/v0.1.0/lava_512px.png"></p>

-Lava is part of the [Vulcan ecosystem][vulcan-docs] and it is built on top of the same components that power Vulcan.
+Lava is part of the [Vulcan ecosystem] and it is built on top of the same components that power Vulcan.
 Thus, Lava continuously benefits from Vulcan improvements.
-In fact, Lava is compatible with the [vulcan-checks][vulcan-checks] catalog shipped with Vulcan.
+In fact, Lava is compatible with the [vulcan-checks] catalog shipped with Vulcan.

 The default Lava configuration covers the following security controls:
 - SAST (Static Application Security Testing).